Vestrahorn Overview 2

 Day 9

-And we end our exploration at Christmas House where Christmas is every day of the year!
+We end the day at the Christmas House, a whimsical place where the magic of Christmas is celebrated every day of the year.

 accommodation